Facebook Marketing 101: Become a Facebook Power User

 Not only you can see incredible insights on how your audience behaves outside of Facebook, but you can retarget the ones who interact with your content more often.

-This is excellent for a number of reasons - that's pretty obvious - but often times church marketing leaders will miss this crucial step in their strategy and go months, dare I say, years without having any of this information.
+This is excellent for a number of reasons - that's pretty obvious - but often times business and non-profit marketing leaders will miss this crucial step in their strategy and go months, dare I say, years without having any of this information.

 Don't miss this step, setup your Facebook Pixel.